chigozieorunta/wp-user-permissions/README.md

 ```

 ### Usage
-Once installed, log into your WordPress admin dashboard and locate the plugin option **User Permissions**, you should able to customize your user permission settings for each user roles.
+Once installed, log into your WordPress admin dashboard and locate the plugin option **User Permissions**, you should able to customize your user permission settings for each user roles in relation to your different pages.

 ### Requirements
 WordPress